 It must be mentioned that results reported in Table 1 have been obtained by multi-pass encoding (encoding with and w/o RPR, with different QPs and choosing the best).
-If group plans to use this technology as coding tools reasonable encoder shall be developed.
+If the group plans to use this technology as coding tools reasonable encoder shall be developed.
+The reported encoder run times are only for single-pass coding of each rate point, i.e. as if we had an oracle for choosing the correct QP in low resolution.
+Since encoding and decoding in quarter resolution is faster, classes where RPR was used show a decrease in their respective run times.

 The spreadsheet with the results is attached to this contribution.
 On the “Test” sheet columns have been added, showing which points used RPR and which are same as the anchor.
 For RPR points the used QP is listed as well.
 The software is available at [3].
 If AhG11/EE1 participants want to study NN up-sampling in combination with adaptive coding size/QP selection it would be enough to provide sequence specific configuration files.
 So the QPs/scaling ratios to get matching rate points would only have to found once, i.e. not everyone has to do multi-pass coding.